ldecaro/xmlsigner/README.md

 **Details:** Just watch the show: You only need to change parameters in case the networks in the script overlap your networks.
 After the script finishes executing, a Step Function that starts automatically creates and configures your CloudHSM.
 After the Step Function finishes you can run step #2: Build Container.

 This script creates a Step Function with name starting with **LaunchCloudHSMCluster**.
 In the AWS Console, go to Step Functions and find that function.
-What for the execution to finish and move to the next step.
+Wait for the execution to finish and move to the next step.

 ### Build Container